skyglass/stock-tracking-04/README.md

 - make sure you started local docker environment with `sh docker-start.sh` command

-- run commands in `./command.txt` (Debezium Kafka PostgreSQL connectors)
+- run `sh debezium-start.sh` (Debezium Kafka PostgreSQL connectors)

 - open http://localhost:9000 in your Browser and make sure that Swagger UI is working